Carrie2001/Chinese-poems-generation-based-on-pictures/README.md

 https://disk.pku.edu.cn:443/link/04FD3AA91645117E8477FE32D15FE31C
 有效期限：2024-06-14 23:59

+Thanks for zizhizhou and chinch17 's cooperation. (both good teammates)

 # We will introduce the use of each PY
 cifar100vgg.py is used to process image files and get related labels.
 The label will then correspond to key words to generate poems.